juanmiguel-lopez/SER_Model_Vote_Scripts/README.md

 For now, if you use this code in your research or project, please cite it as follows:

-Juan-Miguel López-Gil, Nestor Garay-Vitoria (2023) "Assessing the Effectiveness of Ensembles in Speech Emotion Recognition: Performance Analysis under Challenging Scenarios", Expert Systems with Applications (article submitted for publication)
+Juan-Miguel López-Gil, Nestor Garay-Vitoria.
+"Assessing the Effectiveness of Ensembles in Speech Emotion Recognition: Performance Analysis under Challenging Scenarios", Expert Systems with Applications (article submitted for publication)

 **Note:** This citation will be updated once the article is published.